tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 As far as I could tell, it had its back turned to me, and hadn't detected my interloping.

-Watching in stunned horror, the thing raised one of his hands, and I noticed it was holding something small and wooden.
+Watching in stunned horror, the thing raised one of its hands, and I noticed it was holding something small and wooden.
 Every few seconds, it brought it down and delicately caressed the nurse’s head with the object, dragging weathered bristles over her scalp.

 It was brushing Annaliese’s hair.